What Are the Most Successful SaaS Pricing Models and What You May Be Doing Wrong

 Basing price on costs

-Traditionally, when selling one-time software, sales people were focusing on covering large upfront and marginal costs, and then adding a profit margin which is also known as “cost-plus” pricing.
-However, times have changed and the way SaaS companies need to approach pricing strategies is different from one-off software sales.
+Traditionally, when selling one-time software, sales people were focusing on covering large upfront and marginal costs.
+And then they were adding a profit margin which is also known as “cost-plus” pricing.
+However, times have changed.
+The way SaaS companies need to approach pricing strategies is different from one-off software sales.
 Instead of basing prices on the raw costs of developing the service, you should base your pricing on the ongoing value that customers get from your software.

 Basing prices on competitors

-Similarly, your competitors may be a great source of insight on where to start your prices, but, again, your SaaS price should be based on the value it offers to customers.
-No two products are exactly the same, and you may miss out on revenue if you offer the same price, but you have additional features on your software.
-Or, if your software is more streamlined than the competition, then of course you should offer lower pricing than their SaaS.
+Similarly, your competitors may be a great source of insight on where to start your prices.
+But, again, your SaaS price points should be based on the value it offers to customers.
+No two products are exactly the same.
+And you may miss out on revenue if you offer the same price, but you have additional features on your software.
+Or, if your software is more streamlined, then of course you should offer lower pricing than their SaaS.

 Having only one price option

-On the flipside of the previous misstep, though customers like options to choose from, too many options can also be counter-productive.
-When you have too many plans with different features, it can complicate the overall checkout process, which can make potential customers feel overwhelmed.
+On the flip side, though customers like options to choose from, too many options can also be counter-productive.
+When you have too many plans with different features, it can complicate the overall checkout process.
+That can make potential customers feel overwhelmed.
 It is a good idea to have around three or four different plans, which is the status quo for most SaaS companies that charge for their services.
+Besides that, SaaS companies usually have an Enterprise plan on their pricing page.
+But they mostly ask to contact them for additional information.
+That’s because enterprise SaaS billing models are harder to define and the prices depend on that particular company’s request.
+You can find an example on SurveyMonkey’s Plans & Pricing page.

 Learn from the experience of others